The Ecology of Resilience:

 Program Objectives

-• Build emotional resilience by exploring grief, fear, and anxiety related to ecological challenges and transforming them into hope and purpose.
+• Build emotional resilience by exploring grief, fear, and anxiety related to ecological challenges and transforming them into active hope and purpose.

 Dates